Skip navigation

 Watch the best shots and moments from the fifth and final round from Day 4 of the 2024 Presidents Cup, where the United States and International teams faced off in singles match play at Royal Montreal Golf Club.

-“I’m going to be thinking about things that would’ve been done differently,” Weir said.
+“I’m going to be thinking about things that would’ve been done differently,” said Weird, whose side, shockingly, won just one fewer hole than the Americans over the four days.
 “That’s human nature when you don’t win, you’re going to look at yourself in the mirror. ...
 I’ll have plenty of time to do that.”

 It wasn’t all red, though, as Hideki Matsuyama, last in strokes gained among Internationals this week, took down world No. 1 – and previously 3-1 – Scottie Scheffler, 1 up, and Tom Kim earned a tie with Sam Burns.